New Faces of 1952: Film adaptation

-Cast recordingLeonard Sillman's New Faces Of 1952 (Original Cast) was the official release of the cast recording of the Broadway revue New Faces of 1952.
+Leonard Sillman's New Faces Of 1952 (Original Cast) was the official release of the cast recording of the Broadway revue New Faces of 1952.
 The album was originally released on a 12" LP by RCA Victor, LOC-1008.
 Some material was excluded, as not all songs could fit on the record.
 In 1977, the album was reissued on the RCA Red Seal label, catalog number CBM1-2206.

 The cast recording, like the play, was produced by Leonard Sillman.
 The orchestral conductor for the album and play was Anton Coppola.
 Orchestral arrangements were by Ted Royal.
-Alice Ghostley, Allen Conroy, Bill Mullikin, Carol Lawrence, Carol Nelson, Eartha Kitt, Jimmy Russell, Joseph Lautner, June Carroll, Michael Dominico, Patricia Hammerlee, Paul Lynde, Robert Clary, Ronny Graham, Rosemary O'Reilly, Virginia Bosler, and Virginia de Luce all perform on the album, and are cited in doing so.
-The LP also lists some credits for the play itself, John Beal is cited as the show’s director, and the primary sketch writers as Melvin Brooks and Ronny Graham.
+Alice Ghostley, Allen Conroy, Bill Mullikin, Carol Lawrence, Carol Nelson, Eartha Kitt, Jimmy Russell, Joseph Lautner, June Carroll, Michael Dominico, Patricia Hammerlee, Paul Lynde, Robert Clary, Ronny Graham, Rosemary O'Reilly, Virginia Bosler, and Virginia de Luce all perform on the album.

 In 2003, Jasmine Records reissued the cast album on compact disc for the first time, featuring the original RCA LP track listing.
 In 2009, Sony Music, which now owns the RCA Victor archive, released the album on CD (catalog number Arkiv RCA-04441) and digital download.
 This second CD reissue included the previously unreleased song "Time For Tea" performed by June Carroll and Alice Ghostley.